RAND School of Public Policy

-The RAND School of Public Policy (formerly the Frederick S. Pardee RAND Graduate School) is a private graduate school associated with the RAND Corporation in Santa Monica, California.
+The RAND School of Public Policy (formerly the Frederick S. Pardee RAND Graduate School) is a private graduate school associated with the RAND Corporation in Santa Monica, California, and Arlington, Virginia.
 The school offers doctoral studies in policy analysis and practical experience working on RAND research projects to solve current public policy problems.
 Its campus is co-located with the RAND Corporation and most of the faculty is drawn from the 950 researchers at RAND.

 History

 The school was founded in 1970 as the RAND Graduate Institute (RGI).
 The name of the school has been changed twice.
 In 1987, RGI became the RAND Graduate School.
 In 2004, the school's name was changed to honor the contributions of Frederick S. Pardee, a former RAND researcher and philanthropist.
 Charles Wolf Jr. served as founding dean from 1970 to 1997 and remained a professor at the school until his death in 2016.

 In 2013, the RAND School launched the Pardee Initiative for Global Human Progress focusing on international development.
 The John and Carol Cazier Environmental and Energy Sustainability Initiative was started in 2014.
 The RAND School has developed partnerships with UCLA.

 RAND graduate students voted to unionize in 2023, and have been bargaining a contract since then.
 Following approval to offer the Master of Technology Policy and to offer all programs on the Washington campus, the school was renamed to the RAND School of Public Policy.